ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 # Cluster settings
 {: #cluster-settings}

-Before the addition of attached storage, the vCenter Server solution didn't enable advanced features such as vSphere Distributed Resource Scheduler (DRS) and vSphere High Availability (HA).
+Before the addition of attached storage, the VMware vCenter Server® solution didn't enable advanced features such as VMware® vSphere Distributed Resource Scheduler (DRS) and VMware vSphere® High Availability (HA).
 With the addition of the NFS attached storage device, these features are enabled on the cluster with the settings that are listed in the following sections.

 ## vSphere Distributed Resource Scheduler
 {: #cluster-settings-vsphere-drs}